Everything You Need To Know About Apple News+ in 2023

 Apple News+: How Much Does It Cost?

-Apple News+ is available today in the US for $9.99 a month and in Canada for $12.99 a month.
-It’s not yet available outside North America.
-Users can also sign up for a one-month free trial to the service in the Apple News app.
+Apple News+ is available in the US for $9.99 a month.
+You also get it as part of the “Premier” Apple One subscription plan, which costs $32.99 a month.
+Users can also sign up for a one-month free trial of the service in the Apple News app.
+And currently, Apple is offering a free three months of Apple News+ when you buy a new iPhone, iPad, or Mac.

 Apple News+: What Happens To The Old Apple News App?

 Nothing!
-The old Apple News app you know and love still works the same and serve up the same free content you always loved.
-But now if you subscribe to Apple News+ you’ll have access to the all-new content listed above.
+The old Apple News app you know and love still works the same and serves up the same free content you always loved.
+But now if you subscribe to Apple News+ you’ll have access to the all-new content mentioned above.